 It was not uncommon for rival competition among players of the same faction.
-This actually fostered the growth of the economy, as people continued to strive for the best raw materials and experiment with new methods in order to build the weapons with the best stats.
+This actually fostered the growth of the economy, as people continued to strive for the best raw materials and experiment with new methods in order to build the weapons with the highest stats.
 Over time, weapons only got better in a competitive marketplace.
 A server’s economy was completely unique, with its own price trends and base weapon stats, a sort of technological arms race.

 A Bounty Hunter’s Scatter pistol could be far more powerful on Chilastra than on a server like Bria because of Weaponsmith specialists like Stettin Palver.
 Unlike today’s MMORPGs, most player-created items in Star Wars Galaxies were superior to their counterparts obtained from loot.
 However, certain rare drops like Krayt Dragon pearls, were used in the construction of lightsabers.

 Composite armor resists have been known to be quite variable depending on the creator and the raw materials used in producing it.
 Quizart was arguably the best Armorsmith on Chilastra during pre-CU, and he created sets that could be afforded by relatively broke players like me.
 With him, quality was always guaranteed.
-I remember these players like it was yesterday.

 Stettin Palver – The Crafting Menace